How Lisa Got Her Marge Back: Production

+Cultural references

+The title of this episode is a reference to the 1998 romantic comedy-drama movie How Stella Got Her Groove Back.
+Lisa plays a twelve-minute version of "My Funny Valentine" for Marge.
+She later sings "Don't Rain on My Parade" from Funny Girl.
+Other Capital City parody shows include: Rats (parody of Cats), Guys and Guys (Guys and Dolls) and Monty Python's Spamilton (Monty Python's Spamalot), also a reference to the Hamilton musical.
+Winnie the Pooh and Paddington Bear are seated under a Da Bears sign.

+When Bart and Maggie prank Rod and Todd, there is a Wayne’s World reference where Rod and Todd bow down to Maggie chanting “We’re Not Worthy!”

 Reception

 "How Lisa Got Her Marge Back" scored a 1.2 rating and was watched by 2.55 million viewers, making it Fox's second highest rated show of the night.

 Dennis Perkins of The A.V.
 Club gave the episode a "B−", stating, "Marge and Lisa have a fight in the first act of ‘How Lisa Got Her Marge Back’.
-Which means they’re going to make up by the end of the episode, and, in true fashion of not only 'The Simpsons' but most sitcoms ever made, that fight is not going to affect their relationship in any appreciable way going forward.
-I’ve always maintained that that’s not a problem in itself—'The Simpsons' can go on as long as these actors’ voices and Fox’s largesse hold out because, not in spite of, the show’s weekly-rewritten reality.
-It’s an endlessly renewable resource where good writers can play out these characters’ stories—silly, emotional, or any combination thereof—again and again.
-It’s all in how it’s written."
+Which means they're going to make up by the end of the episode, and, in true fashion of not only 'The Simpsons' but most sitcoms ever made, that fight is not going to affect their relationship in any appreciable way going forward.
+I’ve always maintained that that's not a problem in itself—'The Simpsons' can go on as long as these actors’ voices and Fox's largesse hold out because, not in spite of, the show's weekly-rewritten reality.
+It's an endlessly renewable resource where good writers can play out these characters’ stories—silly, emotional, or any combination thereof—again and again.
+It's all in how it's written."

+Tony Sokol of Den of Geek gave the episode 2.5 out of 5 stars.
+He called the episode a lackluster set of gags and self-referential satire.